-Stuffed Acorn Squash + Wild Rice Medley features tender roasted squash stuffed with wild rice, mushrooms, spinach, red bell pepper and white beans for a wonderful fall inspired meal!
+Stuffed Acorn Squash + Wild Rice Medley features tender roasted squash stuffed with wild rice, mushrooms, spinach, red bell pepper and white beans for a delicious fall inspired meal!

-And to top it all off, you just have to love eating out of an acorn squash (although the skin is perfectly edible too) – it’s pretty fun!
+And to top it all off, you just have to love eating out of an acorn squash – it’s pretty fun!